Helsinki - Tallinn Ferry Guide 2024

 Are the Helsinki-Tallinn Ferries safe?

-The Gulf of Finland is crowded with cargo and passenger ships.
-It is rational to wonder if the ferries are safe to travel by.
+The Gulf of Finland is crowded with cargo and passenger ships, so it is reasonable to wonder if the ferries are safe to travel by.

-During the long history of Helsinki-Tallinn ferries, there have not been any serious incidents.
-Ferry companies operate professionally and the traffic on the Gulf of Finland is coordinated.
-The ferries are equipped with modern technology and they can operate almost in any kind of weather.
+During Helsinki-Tallinn ferries’ long history, there have not been any serious incidents.
+Ferry companies operate professionally, and traffic on the Gulf of Finland is coordinated.
+The ferries are equipped with modern technology and can operate in almost any weather.

 We are not worried about their safety ourselves.
-Like with flying, incidents may still happen and it is good to prepare in advance.
-On the boat, get familiar with the safety instructions and know where to evacuate if the worst happens.
+However, like with flying, incidents may still happen, and it is good to prepare in advance.
+On the boat, familiarize yourself with the safety instructions and know where to evacuate if the worst happens.

 Ports in Helsinki